joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 align with my experience or the services that I offer.
 I asked Claude to rewrite all of the copy to be in line with my description of myself:

-> Please update all of the copy on the website to align more closely with my experience and story.
+> Please update all of the copy on the website to more align to my experience and story.
 >
 > "I'm Joseph Flinn, an engineering manager focused on empowering teams to reach their highest
 > potential through curiosity and continuous improvement.
 I create inclusive, psychologically-safe
 > environments where every team member's voice matters.
 My systems thinking approach to continuous
 > improvement reinforces a safe environment while driving technical excellence with a balance
-> between the short- and long-term goals.
+> between the short and long term goals.
 I have built an expertise in improving Engineering
 > Operations across the SDLC: from Design to final value delivery to end users."

 It did a pretty good job with correcting the copy, the list of services, and even the story on the About